OSC/ood-documentation/develop/_sources/installation/start-apache.rst.txt

       sudo useradd -d /home/ood -g ood -k /etc/skel -m ood

 #.
 Browse to your OnDemand server and login the username ``ood@localhost`` and the password ``password``.
-   If everything worked you should be presented with the OnDemand :ref:`dashboard`.
+   If everything worked you should be presented with the OnDemand dashboard.